 All fire and EMS dispatch centers in Santa Clara County utilize Priority Dispatch's Emergency Medical Dispatch protocols to process medical emergencies.
 This structured call taking system interrogates the 911 caller following strict protocols that are designed to determine an agency's response and cannot be modified by an individual dispatch center.
+Once the determinate is made, each agency can individually define the response they assign to each determinate level.
 While this can cause additional time to process certain emergencies, the common platform provides potential consistency between dispatch centers for emergency medical call taking.
 While this system provides for standardization and consistency, there is little flexibility in its application.
 Fire and EMS agencies should evaluate their operational and services priorities to determine the most efficient way to provide initial triaging of emergency medical calls and the response by the agency(s).